-NOTE: If appropriate proposals should include knowledge translation as an outcome, there must be a clearly defined research objective.
+NOTE: Proposals should include knowledge translation as an outcome, there must be a clearly defined research objective.
 Also, it should be clearly defined who the knowledge users are and which (if any) patient groups/charities are involved as knowledge users or patient research partners or if applicant will be requesting in kind support from MDC.
-See Section 6.3 for more information.